f-x-dx/example-server/README.md

 You can try playing around on the web page now that you hvae a linked merchant, or if you want to try the Android code, you can continue to the Android setup section.

 ####Android
-On the tablet, open "Apps".
-Find the app that you published, click it
+If you are using a device registered under the same merchant that you installed the app for, then the app should have been installed automatically.
+You can check that the app was installed by going to "Apps" and clicking on it.
+If it was installed, there should be an option to open it.

-The example tender we are using needs a QR code reader, so you will need to install an app to read QR codes.
-We recommend zxing which you can download from here:
+However, the app relies on zxing's QR code scanner so you will need to install that for the example tender to work.
+You can download that from here:

 	https://code.google.com/p/zxing/downloads/list

 You want to download "BarcodeScanner".
 After downloading it, just use adb to install it with

 	adb install <apk file name>

-As of this writing, it would be

-"adb install BarcodeScanner4.4.apk"

 That concludes the installation!